cosmos/sdk-tutorials/tutorials/tech-terms/index.md

 A stub is a small program routine substituting a longer program.

-In RPCS, the client's stub substitutes for the program providing a request procedure.
+In RPCs, the client's stub substitutes for the program providing a request procedure.
 The stub accepts and forwards the request to the remote procedure.
-Once the remote procedure completed the request, it returns the request results to the stub that passes it to the request procedure.
+Once the remote procedure completes the request, it returns the results to the stub which in turn passes them to the request procedure.

 The server also has a stub to interface with the remote procedure.